sahirskd/resume/README.md

 ### How the data is stored:

-- Everytime a user submits a portfolio form, the data gets converted into an object
+- Everytime a user submits a portfolio form, the data gets converted into an object and sent to the Redis Database
   - All fields of the object are as follows:
     - userName: eg. sahirsk
     - fullName: eg. Sahir khan